braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/retargeting/facebook.md

 You can only select one user field within a single export.
 If you choose more than one data type, Braze will create a separate custom audience for each.
 {% endalert %}

-Once you have selected the user field, click on the __export__ button.
+Once you have selected the user field, click on the __Export__ button.
 Similar to CSV exports, you will receive an email when the segment has finished exporting into Facebook.

 You can view the custom audience on the [Facebook Ads Manager][13].